 Related: Also check out our BENQ HT2150ST 1080P Projector review.

 Aside from the varied image settings, you’ll need to take some time tuning it for the best possible focus.
 Small movements of the focus dial can produce large effects on the screen.
 Once you get it just right, you won’t need to touch it again unless you move the projector.

-Setup is very simple.
+The setup is very simple.
 Just plug the power cord and source in, and turn the projector on.
-You may want to adjust like the zoom and focus, then you are good to go.
+You may want to adjust the zoom and focus, then you are good to go.
 This is similar to the Acer VL7860 projector, as you’ll need to adjust it whenever you move it around.

 The BenQ HT2550 projector is a pleasant experience, much like the BenQ TK800 4K projector.
-It boots up without much of a delay, operates more quietly than most and has so many settings you that get more control.
+It boots up without much of a delay, operates more quietly than most, and has so many settings that you get more control.
 It comes with a very useful remote, which is nice because that isn’t always the case.
 There’s 4k and 3D capability built right in.
-Whether it’s movies, sports or gaming, this short throw projector has everything that you need.
+Whether it’s movies, sports or gaming, this short-throw projector has everything that you need.
 In fact, it has more than you need.
 The menus are all very intuitive and easy to navigate as well.
 We wish it had an onboard media player, but we can’t really complain about the great value for the price.